Nikon D3400 vs D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3400 and D5500 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.